-If the patient has a serious or long-term addiction, inpatient treatment is recommended.
-Inpatient treatment requires the recovering individual to live at the methamphetamine treatment center for a period of time.
-While in residential treatment, the patient will receive therapy, group counseling and other programs designed to facilitate recovery.
-An outpatient program is recommended for those with less serious dependency issues.
-The patient is able to undergo treatment during the day and then return to their home at the end of the day.
+If the patient has a serious or long-term addiction, inpatient treatment may be an appropriate rehabilitation setting.
+Inpatient treatment requires the recovering individual to live at the methamphetamine treatment center for the duration of treatment.
+While in residential or inpatient treatment, the patient will receive some combination of individual, therapy, group counseling, peer support, family therapy, and ongoing support to facilitate recovery.
+Inpatient programs may be particularly beneficial for people who:4

 Do I Need a Residential Rehab Facility?

 The best way to decide the appropriate level of care for you is to seek a professional evaluation from your doctor.
 Your doctor will evaluate:4

 - Your mental health status.

 - Your vital signs to serve as a baseline prior to treatment.